hung0125/ShuffleEnDecryptor/README.md

 # ShuffleEnDecryptor
 Improved version of caesar cipher encryption for plain text files.

-**This script requires python3 or above.**
+**1. This script requires python3 or above.**
-**This script cannot encrypt files contain characters outside ascii table** **This script will cause error when encrypting files containing string "--EiNiCiRiYiPiTiEiD--"**
+**2. This script cannot encrypt files contain characters outside ascii table** **3.
+This script will cause error when encrypting files containing string "--EiNiCiRiYiPiTiEiD--"**

 Before using the script:
 1. Gather target files inside ONE folder